HarshilShah/ActivityRings/README.md

 ### Basics

-To get started, import `ActivityRings`, and use the `ActivityRingView` class within it to display the control.
+To get started, import `ActivityRings`.
+To display the control, use the `ActivityRingView` class on iOS, macOS, and tvOS, and the `ActivityRingScene` class on watchOS.

 ### Customisation